WholesomeRage/WholesomeRage.github.io/_posts/2021-09-18-Attack-On-Titan.md

 ![](/assets/images/AttackOnTitan/AoT36.png)

 The thing about war, as an allegory, is that it’s _reductive_.
 It presents a conflict that is only solved through the destruction of the others.
-It works very well for certain conflicts—to go back to the earlier example, you can’t negotiate with the abstract conflict of climate change—but others, it has some Unfortunate Implications. [url=https://www.ursulakleguin.com/some-assumptions-about-fantasy]Ursula K. Le Guin[/url] avoided the use of war as an allegory; she found it simplistic, and easy to misuse.
+It works very well for certain conflicts—to go back to the earlier example, you can’t negotiate with the abstract conflict of climate change—but others, it has some Unfortunate Implications.
+[Ursula K. Le Guin](https://www.ursulakleguin.com/some-assumptions-about-fantasy) avoided the use of war as an allegory; she found it simplistic, and easy to misuse.
 To quote her directly:

 > Immature people crave and demand moral certainty: This is bad, this is good.
 Kids and adolescents struggle to find a sure moral foothold in this bewildering world; they long to feel they’re on the winning side, or at least a member of the team.
 To them, heroic fantasy may offer a vision of moral clarity.
 Unfortunately, the pretended Battle Between (unquestioned) Good and (unexamined) Evil obscures instead of clarifying, serving as a mere excuse for violence — as brainless, useless, and base as aggressive war in the real world.